 Blockchain and cryptocurrency purist.
 I'm not in it for money.
 I'm focused on how it will improve our lives.

-You'd know all about why decentralization is best.
-So I'll get straight to why I believe Cardano is one of the frontrunners in the crypto-space.
+I'll start by explaining why I believe Cardano is one of the frontrunners in the crypto-space.

 Bitcoin started it all.
 So it deserves respect.
 But as with all technology, it became obsolete in no time.
 The main thing I believe keeping it afloat is its name.